Defending Prismacolor Soft-Core Colored Pencils - An Artist & Teacher Speaks Out

 When you begin a new medium, there is always a great debate:

-Do I go cheap and get lots of colors or should I go with fewer pencils of greater quality?
+Do I go cheap and get lots of colors or should I buy fewer colors of greater quality?

 Inexpensive ingredients make learning difficult.

-It’s simply harder to get good results from a student grade product.
-As a beginner, the last thing you need to do is make things more challenging.
+It’s harder to get good results from a student grade product.
+As a beginner, the last thing we want to do is make learning more difficult.

 That is less true for Prismacolor Premier Soft Core pencils.

-Prismas absolutely are an artist grade product, no matter what KraftyKassie95 says.
-Of all the artist grade brands, they provide the most bang for your buck.
+Of all the artist grade brands, Prismacolor provide the most bang for your buck.

 Do I think everyone should work with Prismas forever?
 No.